Mohammad-Hossein-Dlt/Nonogram_JavaVersion/README.md

     }
 ```
 ### Create And load Methods
-- load Method -> load game filse address by takes a File input, and returns the loading result
+- load Method: load game filse address by takes a File input, and returns the loading result
 ```java
     public static boolean load(File folder){
         if(folder != null) {